Skip to main content

 concrete-saw

-Sometimes settled concrete slabs will get stuck on each other when lifted back into place.
-If this happens while lifting your own concrete, you’ll need to use a concrete saw to carefully cut away the portion of the slabs that are stuck on one another to allow them to move freely again.
+• Carefully cut away the portion of the slabs that are stuck on one another with a concrete saw to allow them to move freely again.

 drill-hole